amdouek/mutateR/README.md

 protospacers that do not cross exon boundaries.
-After calculating on-target scores for potential gRNAs using rule sets from `crisprScore` ([Hoberecht et al., *Nature Communications* (2022)](https://www.nature.com/articles/s41467-022-34320-7 "A comprehensive Bioconductor ecosystem for the design of CRISPR guide RNAs across nucleases and technologies")), `mutateR` returns recommended gRNA pairs to target exons where the flanking exons are in-frame with each other.
+After calculating on-target scores for potential gRNAs using rule sets from `crisprScore` ([Hoberecht et al., *Nature Communications* (2022)](https://www.nature.com/articles/s41467-022-34320-7 "A comprehensive Bioconductor ecosystem for the design of CRISPR guide RNAs across nucleases and technologies")) where possible, or by manuel re-implementation of methods not available from `crisprScore`, `mutateR` returns recommended gRNA pairs to target exons where the flanking exons are in-frame with each other.
 It also produces a graphical representation of the selected transcript, its phase-compatible exons, and the recommended exon pairs for targeting.

+> As of December 2025, `mutateR` utilises a Python backend (via
+> `reticulate`) to allow for implementation of python-dependent
+> functionalities.
+This was originally done to implement
+> deep-learning-based on-target scoring methods (dependent on TensorFlow
+> etc.) which could not be accessed by Windows OS users from
+> `crisprScore`, but now is also required for the primer design facet of
+> the `run_mutateR` pipeline (via `primer3-py`).
+>
+> As these core functionalities (and likely future ones) use the Python
+> backend, it is **highly recommended** that all `mutateR` users install
+> and activate the `r-mutater` Python env (containing all the requisite
+> modules) from within `mutateR`.
+See the relevant Installation section
+> (\[Setting up the mutateR Python backend\]) below for more
+> information.

 The `mutateR` package consists of the following ordered functions: